EdgeVerve/oe-batch-processing/README.md

 1. all business validations and rules are applied for each record during the insert/update
 2. the application processing is load-balanced automatically, taking advantage of the application's infrastructure.

-Considering the above, the oe-cloud batch-processing solution is built as a separate nodejs module (not included in oe-cloud framework).
+Considering the above, the oe-cloud batch-processing solution is built as a separate nodejs module (not included in the *oe-cloud* framework).
-It can be "required" and its main function called by anyone (for e.g., by a batch client,or a batch scheduler, Node-RED, etc.,) who wishes to start a batch job for processing a file containing text data, one record per line.
+It can be "required" and its main function called by anyone (for e.g., by a batch client, or a batch scheduler or Node-RED, etc.,) who wishes to start a batch job for processing a file containing text data, one record per line.

 ## Implementation

-The oe-cloud batch-processing module is available at http://evgit/oecloud.io/batch-processing.
+The *oe-cloud batch-processing* module is available at http://evgit/oecloud.io/batch-processing.

 This module exports a `processFile ( filePath, options, jobService, cb )` function - to be called by a batch client who wishes to start a batch job.